Blackstone commits up to USD 2.8 bn to acquire controlling stake in Mphasis | Business

 There will be an additional 59,500 employee stock options that will be vested between the date of the public announcement and August 31, 2021, it added.

-Mphasis is exceptionally well-positioned given a terrific management team, strong order backlog, long-term strategic customer base, deep domain expertise in financial services, and a world-class suite of cloud and digital offerings, Amit Dixit, Co-Head of Asia Acquisitions and Head of India for Blackstone Private Equity, said.
+Mphasis is exceptionally well-positioned given a terrific management team, strong order backlog, long-term strategic customer base, deep domain expertise in financial services, and a world-class suite of cloud and digital offerings, Amit Dixit, Co-Head of Asia Acquisitions and Head of India for Blackstone Private Equity, said in the statement.

 ''This investment enables us to continue creating value for the long term with continuity in the management team and the board, and provide additional resources to further accelerate the company's growth momentum.
 We are grateful to Mphasis' customers, investors, employees and board for their continued support,” he added.